Learn how to read a Certificate of Analysis (COA) and where terpenes are sourced from

 Banner

-When it comes to formulating vapes there are 3 main types of terpenes.
-Monoterpene / monoterp blends, steam or vacuum distilled terpenes, and live resin terpenes.
-Learn about where they come from, how they are used in cannabis formulations, and how to read a basic Certificate of Analysis, COA, to see terpene percentages in products to.
+When it comes to formulating vapes, there are 4 main types of terpenes: monoterpene / monoterp blends, steam or vacuum-distilled terpenes, cannabis / hemp derived, and botanical terpenes.
+Learn about where they come from, how they are used in cannabis formulations, and how to read a basic Certificate of Analysis (COA) to see terpene percentages in products.

 Imge